23 Free Data Science Books

 As a data scientist at Quora, I often get asked for my advice about becoming a data scientist.
-To help people exploring the data science career track, I've taken some time to compile my top recommendations of quality data science books that are either available for free (by generosity of the author) or are Pay What You Want (PWYW) with $0 minimum.
+To help people exploring the data science career track, I've taken some time to compile my top recommendations of quality data science books that are either available for free (legally, of course) or are Pay What You Want (PWYW) with $0 minimum.

 The authors of these books have put in much effort to produce these free resources - please consider supporting them through avenues that the authors provide, such as contributing via PWYW or buying a hard copy [Disclosure: I get a small commission via the Amazon links, and I am co-author of one of these books].

 The start of your journey is where the resources are the most plentiful.
 I've listed three books that I recommend: Think Python [Check price on Amazon], R Programming for Data Science, and R for Data Science [Check price on Amazon].
 I would highly suggest learning both Python and R to become an effective data scientist, but if you're forcing yourself to choose between Python and R, check out: Which is better for data analysis: R or Python? - Quora

 With Think Stats [Check price on Amazon], you'll start off plotting and understanding distributions, and learning about hypothesis testing and regression.
 Then, you'll move on to Think Bayes [Check price on Amazon], where you'll play with conditional probabilities and priors.
 Finally, you'll graduate with [ADVANCED] Bayesian Methods for Hackers, where you'll play with more advanced Bayesian algorithms such as multi-armed bandits and MCMC.
 These three have a heavy emphasis on Python applications.